Skip to main content

 Upon successful completion of the course, students will be able to: trace the expansion of the Judeo-Christian movement; explain the Biblical rationale for development and social change; identify the unique problems and skills involved in communicating cross-culturally; evaluate the strategic nature of avenues for involvement in affecting positive social change; and integrate Biblical, cultural, historical, and strategic components into a plan for effective participation in the complex tasks of international development and sharing Biblical teachings cross-culturally through word and deed.

-In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate/associate degree category, OR in the graduate degree category, 3 semester hours in Bible, Christian/Church History, Ecumenism/Ecumenicalism, Evangelism/Evangelization, Global Studies, History of Christianity, Missiology/Missions, Pastoral Theology, Practical Theology, Religion and Culture, Religious Studies, Sociology of Religion, or Theology (8/14).
+In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category OR in the graduate degree category, 3 semester hours in Bible, Christian/Church History, Ecumenism/Ecumenicalism, Evangelism/Evangelization, Global Studies, History of Christianity, Missiology/Missions, Pastoral Theology, Practical Theology, Religion and Culture, Religious Studies, Sociology of Religion, or Theology (8/14) (8/19 revalidation).